dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

     </addons>
   </updates>

-Firefox will download FlyWeb 2.0 and Pocket 1.0 and store them in the profile directory.
+Datalus will download FlyWeb 2.0 and Pocket 1.0 and store them in the profile directory.

 Missing Add-on
 ~~~~~~~~~~~~~~
-A user has Firefox 45, which shipped with FlyWeb 1.0 and Pocket 1.0.
+A user has Datalus 45, which shipped with FlyWeb 1.0 and Pocket 1.0.
 We want to
 update users to FlyWeb 2.0, but accidentally forget to specify Pocket in the
 update response.
 AUS sends out the following: